bramstein/fontloader/README.md

 The polyfill doesn't know the contents of the font so it will attempt to load a font even if it doesn't match the Unicode range of the text.

+## Browser Support

+The following browsers are supported:

+* IE6+
+* Chrome 6+
+* Firefox 3.6+
+* Safari 3.1+
+* Android 2.2+
+* iOS 4.2+
+* Opera 11+

+Other browser may work, but are not extensively tested.
+Please open an issue if you think a browser should be supported but isn't.

 ## Copyright and License

 Portions of this project are derived from the [Web Font Loader](https://github.com/typekit/webfontloader):